trueheart78/trueheart78.com/games.md

    * Chose this as a palette cleanser and it delivered in spades.
    * The entire experience was simply wonderful.
    * I don't think I could recommend this game highly enough.
+   * I had a tear running down my cheek by the end of the game.
    * Best end level I have played in a long time. :kiss:

 <!-- beaten:end -->